AllanPedin/Git-Workshop/README.md

 ### Pushing may fail
 If you try to push and code gets rejected due to (non-fast-forward) that means someone else has pushed their commits before you did.
 In order to fix this you must retrieve their code from the remote repository and merge it with your code.
 # Pulling others commits
+Pulling is just updating your code with any new code that may or may not exist in the remote repository
 ```
 git pull
 ```